Employee database options

-WhosOnLocation requires you to maintain a list of employees against each Location setup in your account.
-Employees can pre-register visitors, manage their own presence or attendance on site, and, if granted a User Role, run reports, manage visitor traffic (receptionists), or have access to Administrator functions.
+WhosOnLocation requires you to maintain a list of employees against each location set up in your account.
+Employees can pre-register visitors, manage their own presence or attendance on-site, and, if granted a user role, run reports, manage visitors, or have access to Administrator functions.

 We currently offer two ways to maintain your user database:

 - Manual user management (the default)

 Manual is the default with every new account.
 Administrators can add, edit, and remove employees from the account database manually.

 There is no setting that turns the manual option on – all accounts are manual by default until the Active Directory option is activated and set up.

 Our Active Directory script allows your employee database to be maintained automatically.
 Your unique script will export selected users from your Active Directory to your WhosOnLocation account using LDAP via the Microsoft csvde.exe utility in CSV text format and securely uploads it to our server.
 The script is written in the PowerShell language and is fully auditable by the customer and will work seamlessly with a web proxy if you use one.

 To learn more about Active Directory, please have a look at our Helpdesk article Sync Portal.